ayusyagol11/sql-data-warehouse-project/docs/data_catalog.md

++++markdown

-📘 Data Catalog for Gold Layer
+📊 Data Catalog for Gold Layer

-The Gold Layer represents the business-level view of data, carefully modeled to support analytical and reporting needs.
-It consists of dimension tables and fact tables that describe key business metrics and entities.
+The Gold Layer is the business-level data representation, structured to support analytical and reporting use cases.
+It consists of dimension tables and fact tables designed to capture and serve specific business metrics.

 ⸻

-📂 Table: gold.dim_customers
+🧍‍♂️ gold.dim_customers

 Purpose:
 Stores customer details enriched with demographic and geographic data.

+📁 Columns

 Column Name	Data Type	Description customer_key	INT	Surrogate key uniquely identifying each customer record in the dimension table.